alfateam/orange-orm/README.md

 <details id="filtering-relations"><summary><strong>Filtering relations</strong></summary>

 Relation filters are particularly useful as they allow for the dynamic exclusion of related data based on specific criteria.
-This example demonstrates how to retrieve orders where the customer's name starts with "Harry" and the order lines include products containing "broomstick".
-Also note that the fetching strategies for deliveryParty and customer are set to true, implying those two relations will be fetched as well.
+In this example all orders are fetched, but only the lines with product containing "broomstick" are included.
+By setting deliveryAddress and customer to true, we also ensure the inclusion of these related entities in our result set.

 ```javascript
 import map from './map';